zmstone/emqx-docgen/docs/rootdoc.md

 1. Struct: Named using an unquoted string, followed by a predefined list of fields.
    Only lowercase letters and digits are allowed in struct and field names.
-   Alos, only underscore can be used as word separator.
+   Also, only underscore (`_`) can be used as word separator.
-1. Map: Map is like Struct, however the fields are not predefined.
+1. Map: Map is like Struct, only the fields are not predefined.
+   Comparing to struct filed names, map keys can contain more special characters such as `-`, but not dots (`.`).
 1. Union: `MemberType1 | MemberType2 | ...`
 1. Array: `[ElementType]`